 Suction dredge mining is a practice in which miners use a floating, gas-powered vacuum attached to a sluice box to look for gold in rivers and stream channels.
 The activity involves vacuuming up river bottoms and running the sediment through a mechanized sluice that separates out gold flakes from other rocks and minerals.
 The sediment is then released back into the river, causing turbid plumes of fine sediment and threatening water quality and sensitive populations of wild, native fish and their habitats.

-Native Fish Society is working with a diverse coalition of non-profits (including Rogue Riverkeeper, Oregon Council of Trout Unlimited, Cascadia Wildlands, WaterWatch of Oregon, Oregon Wild, Center for Biological Diversity and the Oregon Conservation Network), outdoor businesses (Fly Water Travel), land owners, scientists (Oregon Chapter of American Fisheries Society), and recreational fishermen (Rogue Fly Fishers) have all worked to establish a mechanism for regulating this harmful practice in waters that contain sensitive and threatened populations of native fish.
+This effort is the culmination of work by a diverse coalition of non-profits (including Native Fish Society, Rogue Riverkeeper, Oregon Council of Trout Unlimited, Cascadia Wildlands, WaterWatch of Oregon, Oregon Wild, Center for Biological Diversity and the Oregon Conservation Network), outdoor businesses (Fly Water Travel), land owners, scientists (Oregon Chapter of American Fisheries Society), and recreational and commercial fishermen (Rogue Fly Fishers, Northwest Sportfishing Industry Association).

 The negative effects of suction dredge mining have been well documented, in which a multitude of peer-reviewed studies have identified that this practice can trap and kill aquatic insects, fish eggs and juvenile fish, and negatively alter salmon habitats.